2024–25 Murray State Racers women's basketball team

 The 2024–25 Murray State Racers women's basketball team represent Murray State University during the 2024–25 NCAA Division I women's basketball season.
-The Racers, led by eight-year head coach Rechelle Turner, played their home games at the CFSB Center in Murray, Kentucky, as third-year members of the Missouri Valley Conference (MVC).
+The Racers, led by eighth-year head coach Rechelle Turner, played their home games at the CFSB Center in Murray, Kentucky, as third-year members of the Missouri Valley Conference (MVC).

 Previous season

 The Racers finished the 2023–24 season 20–12, 12–8 in MVC play, to finish in sixth place.
 They defeated Bradley, before falling to Missouri State in the quarterfinals of the MVC tournament.
-They received an at-large bid to the WNIT, where they would be defeated by Southern Miss in the first round.
+They received an at-large bid to the WNIT, where they were defeated by Southern Miss in the first round.

 Preseason

 On October 1, 2024, the MVC released their preseason coaches poll.
 Murray State was picked to finish fourth in the MVC regular season.